SkidMarc25/yumepokeredX/README.md

 - New Celadon Mart floor where you can buy PP-related items in the postgame (Ether, Elixir, PP Up...).
 - Turn Exp.All on and off from the bag.
 - Faster dialogue to buy coins at the Game Corner.
+- New room with a nurse in the SS.Anne.

 There are also many other smaller tweaks to the original game, and still more to come!